Advanced-Computer-Lab-2022/karimarie/README.md

  2. Unit tests need to be implemented.
 <br /><br />
 ## Code Style:
- Standard code styles that are easy to follow for any new contributors.
+ Standard code styles that are easy to follow for any new contributors.<br />
  Backend methods are defined in controller folder then called in their designated route.
 <br /><br />
 ## Tests: